-Once a student begins class, notices of written withdrawal should be directed to the academic staff.
-The effective date of the official withdrawal will be the last date of actual class attendance by the student.
+Once a student begins class, notices of written withdrawal should be directed to the Academic staff.
+The effective date of withdrawal will be the last date of actual class attendance by the student.
 Tuition due will be charged in accordance with the school's Refund Policy.

 Students using Title IV funding and attend at least one class, but less than 60.1% of the program, a federal policy will apply to the return of Title IV funds.
-A student that officially withdraws from school before 60.1% of the program, the amount of Title IV funds that a student is entitled to is based on the percentage of scheduled clock hour completion up to the official last day of attendance, rounded to the nearest tenth of one percent, multiplied by the greater of the amount of Title IV Aid distributed, or the amount of such aid that could have been distributed as of the notice of the official withdrawal.
+A student that withdraws from school before 60.1% of the program, the amount of Title IV funds that a student is entitled to is based on the percentage of scheduled clock hour completion up to the official last day of attendance, rounded to the nearest tenth of one percent, multiplied by the greater of the amount of Title IV Aid distributed, or the amount of such aid that could have been distributed as of the notice of withdrawal.
 If a student completed 60.1% or more of the scheduled clock hours up to the official last day of attendance, no return of Title IV funds is required.

-Upon official withdrawal from classes, the school's refund policy set forth in its catalog and enrollment agreement is used to determine the amount of tuition and fees due to the school at the time of the official withdrawal.
-The Federal policy does not affect the amount of tuition and other charges that the school has earned and is entitled to retain.
+Upon withdrawal from classes, the school's refund policy set forth in its catalog and enrollment agreement is used to determine the amount of tuition and fees due the school at the time of withdrawal.
+The Federal policy does not affect the amount of tuition another charges that the school has earned and is entitled to retain.
 Financial Aid funds planned to cover these costs may need to be returned according to the Federal Return of Title Funds Policy outlined above.
-If a return of Title IV funds is needed, the school calculates the return of Title IV calculation within 30 days of the date of determination date of withdrawal.
-Title IV funds will be returned as soon as possible, but no later than 45 calendar days after the date of determination of withdrawal.
 This may leave the student owing funds to the school that are greater than the out-of-pocket costs originally planned.